 The standard psychoanalytic interpretation of Hamlet is that he suffers from an Oedipus complex.
 As a child he had resented having to share his mother's affection, had therefore regarded his father as a rival, had wished him out of the way, and had repressed this wish.
 When the play opens his Uncle Claudius has murdered Hamlet's father and is sleeping with Hamlet's mother.
 The uncle has thus perpetrated in reality the two acts which are inextricably intertwined in Hamlet's unconscious fantasy.
 (Freidman and Jones, 1963, p.
 110)

-6. The mythological and archetypal approach
+6. What is the mythological and archetypal approach?

 The mythological and archetypal approach to literary criticism examines literature by identifying universal symbols, themes, and patterns rooted in myths and shared human experiences.
 It was inspired by thinkers like Carl Jung and Joseph Campbell.